jameelcloudnative/ML_Linear_Regression/README.md

 - Format: Monthly sales per row, with each row representing a year
 - Columns: Jan, Feb, Mar, ..., Dec
-- Data source: Internal records from a feed mill company
+- Data source: Internal records from a company

 > Make sure the CSV file is located in the root directory of the project.